Gellert5225/SwiftyCareer/Doc/source/index.html.md

 `npm start-prod`

 Donezo!
-Go visit the webpage at localhost:1337
+Go visit the webpage at localhost:1337 or

 ## Dashboard